 - Key predators include predatory mites, which are about the same size as plant-feeding mites but have longer legs and are more active.

-- Other common predators include thrips, lacewings, and lady beetles.
+- Other common predators include thrips, lacewings, and minute pirate bugs.

 - Keep dust down.
 Plant ground covers, use mulches, and irrigate regularly.

 - Avoid using insecticides that kill natural enemies.